RecipeShare Test Kitchen

 Flake the tinapa, removing bones and skin.

-Toss with dressing until well coated.
-Serve slightly chilled or room temp.
+Serve slightly chilled or at room temperature.

 Create and edit your own recipes, import from most websites, plan your week, and build smart grocery lists.